wendig-ou/hab-oai-pmh/README.md

 Special care has to be taken with data containing the `xml:base` attribute.
 The attribute influences the way the app determines document locations and therefore leads to problems.
 In most circumstances, it should be removed.
+Run the included `find-xml-base.xq` script with eXide's "Eval".

 # Development